Transparent ceramics: Future

 The Livermore team is also exploring new ways to chemically synthesize the initial nanopowders.
 Borrowing on expertise developed in CMS over the past 5 years, the team is synthesizing nanopowders based on sol–gel processing, and then sintering them accordingly in order to obtain the solid-state laser components.
 Another technique being tested utilizes a combustion process in order to generate the powders by burning an organic solid containing yttrium, aluminum, and neodymium.
 The smoke is then collected, which consists of spherical nanoparticles.

 The Livermore team is also exploring new forming techniques (e.g. extrusion molding) which have the capacity to create more diverse, and possibly more complicated, shapes.
 These include shells and tubes for improved coupling to the pump light and for more efficient heat transfer.
 In addition, different materials can be co-extruded and then sintered into a monolithic transparent solid.
-An amplifier slab can formed so that part of the structure acts in guided lightwave transmission in order to focus pump light from laser diodes into regions with a high concentration of dopant ions near the slab center.
+An amplifier slab can be formed so that part of the structure acts in guided lightwave transmission in order to focus pump light from laser diodes into regions with a high concentration of dopant ions near the slab center.

 In general, nanomaterials promise to greatly expand the availability of low-cost, high-end laser components in much larger sizes than would be possible with traditional single crystalline ceramics.
 Many classes of laser designs could benefit from nanomaterial-based laser structures such as amplifies with built-in edge claddings.
 Nanomaterials could also provide more robust and compact designs for high-peak power, fusion-class lasers for stockpile stewardship, as well as high-average-power lasers for global theater ICBM missile defense systems (e.g. Strategic Defense Initiative SDI, or more recently the Missile Defense Agency.